Deep Image-based Illumination Harmonization: Experiments

-This is mainly because the traditional methods ASI3D and ASMOR rely on the estimation accuracy of 3D information of objects and scenes.
-With no doubts, inaccurate estimation of 3D information often leads to poor results.
-As a deep learning based method, our SI-GAN does not require complicated 3D information estimation and instead it uses the attention mechanism to enhance the beneficial features for a better result.
-The best performance of SI-GAN is mainly attributed to the multi-scale attention mechanism, feature exchange mechanism and adversarial learning, which can better guide the illumination editing of inserted object, refine the features and bridge the illumination gap between inserted object and background environment to obtain results closer to the ground truth.
+{\bfseries{ Quantitative comparison.}} Table~\ref{table:Quantitative} reports the quantitative comparison results on our testing set.
+As can be seen, our DIH-GAN achieves the best quantitative results on all these four evaluation metrics.
+This is mainly because the traditional methods ASI3D rely on the estimation accuracy of 3D information of objects and scenes.
+Inaccurate estimation of 3D information often leads to poor results.
+As a deep learning based method, our DIH-GAN does not require complicated 3D information estimation and instead it uses the attention mechanism to enhance the beneficial features for a better result.
+The best performance of DIH-GAN is mainly attributed to the multi-scale attention mechanism, feature exchange mechanism and adversarial learning, which can better guide the illumination editing of inserted object, refine the features and bridge the illumination gap between inserted object and background environment to obtain results closer to the ground truth.

-{\bfseries{ Visual comparison.}} To compare the performance of the methods more intuitively, we provide some visual comparison results in Figure~\ref{fig:visual_comparison}.
-As we can see, our SI-GAN not only achieves the illumination transformation of different scenes, but also gains the best visual results with plausible object shadows and harmonious illumination.

-Among these competing methods, ASID3D and ASMOR estimate the inaccurate or wrong information of geometry and illumination of the object and scene.
-Although ARShadowGAN generates reasonable object shadows, it has weak illumination processing and therefore cannot reasonably edit the object illumination information.

-In contrast, SI-GAN is able to achieve the better results with plausible object shadow and harmonious illumination, which mainly because our network makes full use of the collaborative R-Network and I-Network parallel with the multi-scale attention mechanism, the illumination feature exchange mechanism, and the adversarial learning strategy to automatically infer the shadow and illumination generation of the object.
-Our proposed multi-scale attention mechanism plays a role in inferring scene and refining features.
-Moreover, our feature exchange mechanism is able to greatly achieve illumination features exchange between the object and corresponding background for illumination harmonization.
-Our SI-GAN avoids the complicated inverse rendering process and directly generates reasonable illumination harmonized results.
+{\bfseries{ Visual comparison.}} We provide some visual comparison results in Figure~\ref{fig:visual_comparison}.
+As we can see, our DIH-GAN not only achieves the illumination transformation of different scenes, but also gains the best visual results with plausible object shadows and harmonious illumination.
+Among these competing methods, ASID3D may estimate inaccurate information of geometry and illumination of the object and scene.
+Although ARShadowGAN generates reasonable object shadows, it has weak illumination processing and therefore cannot reasonably edit the object illumination.
+For Intrinsic-Net and DoveNet, they target at the appearance harmonization of image and can not well address the object shadow (see the 2nd and 3rd rows of Figure~\ref{fig:visual_comparison} (b)(c)).
+In contrast, DIH-GAN is able to achieve the better results with plausible object shadow and harmonious illumination, which mainly because our network makes full use of the collaborative R-Network and I-Network parallel with the multi-scale attention mechanism, the illumination feature exchange mechanism, and the adversarial learning strategy to automatically infer the shadow and illumination generation of the object.